ganesh077/DataPipelineExercise/README.md

 2.  **Generate Logs:** Run `generator.py` to start producing service telemetry logs.
 3.  **Run the Dashboard:** Execute `dashboard.py` using Streamlit (`streamlit run dashboard.py`).
 4.  **View Metrics:** Access the Streamlit dashboard in your browser to visualize service metrics and SLO violations.

-## Stretch Goals (Not Implemented)

-The exercise also suggests the following stretch goals:

-* Create a status dashboard with green/yellow/red indicators.
-* Add auto-scaling simulation.
-* Integrate with orchestration tools like Airflow or Dagster.

-## Interview Value

-This project demonstrates practical skills in:

-* Logging and monitoring
-* Data pipeline development
-* Observability and SRE concepts

-It aligns with real-world systems used at high-scale companies.